Scroll progress bar

 In conclusion

-Vitamin C is a versatile, safe active ingredient suitable for all skin types.
-Choose a stabilized form, include it in your routine consistently, and pair it with SPF.
-Results take time, but they do come.
+Vitamin C is a versatile, safe active ingredient suitable for all Skin types.
+Choose a stabilized form, add it to your routine consistently, and pair it with SPF.
+Results take time, but they will come.

 • Al-Niaimi F., Chiang N.Y.Z.
 (2017).
 Topical vitamin C and the skin: mechanisms of action and clinical applications.
 Journal of Clinical and Aesthetic Dermatology, 10(7):14–17.